 - 5.2.20.
 Settlement boundaries mean that a site within that boundary will have a presumption in favour of development (dependent on the usual planning/building regulations including satisfactory resolution of issues such as drainage).
-In consequence of this, and in response to feedback from residents, as well as advice from our professional consultants, the settlement boundary <a href="https://doi.org/10.2007/na - 5.2.21.
+In consequence of this, and in response to feedback from residents, as well as advice from our professional consultants, the settlement boundary has been tightened in the centre of Cobhall Common in order to adhere to the policy of ensuring development remains linear (i.e. not building more than one deep).
+Following residents' communications in January 2019, a small adjustment has been made to the settlement boundary in Winnal Common, returning that section to the line identified in the consultation in January 2018. - 5.2.21.
 The proposed settlement boundaries are shown have been drawn fairly tightly around existing areas of housing.
 Map 2 identifies the settlement boundary for Winnal, Map 3 identifies the settlement boundary for Allensmore and Map 4 identifies the settlement boundary for Cobhall Common.
 The settlement boundaries include all the proposed site allocations for market housing. - 5.2.22.
-Draft Policy A4 sets out criteria where development would be acceptable within the settlement boundaries.
+Policy A4 sets out criteria where development would be acceptable within the settlement boundaries.
 Overall the responses to the Issues and Options consultation showed that only 28% of respondents thought that different criteria should be provided for each settlement, 29% did not know, and 44% did not think this was necessary.
-Therefore, Draft Policy A4 has been prepared taking into account the various suggestions made during the consultation which are common to all three settlements.
-These included: - Concerns about drainage, high water table, flooding and sewage (Note this is addressed in Draft Policy A7); - Possible impacts from traffic and parking on narrow roads; - The need to respond to local character; - The need to protect the setting of the church and historic cores of settlements; - The need to respond to local character in terms of form, materials etc; and - That all development proposals should be assessed on their own merits.
+Therefore, Draft Policy A4 was prepared taking into account the various suggestions made during the consultation which are common to all three settlements.
+These included: - Concerns about drainage, high water table, flooding and sewage (Note this is addressed in Policy A7); - Possible impacts from traffic and parking on narrow roads; - The need to respond to local character; - The need to protect the setting of the church and historic cores of settlements; - The need to respond to local character in terms of form, materials etc; and - That all development proposals should be assessed on their own merits.

-Draft Policy A4 - Criteria for Development in Settlement Boundaries
+Policy A4 - Criteria for Development in Settlement Boundaries